topmonks/rsk-uniswap-docs/frontend-integration/swap.md

 ### Liquidity Provider Fee

-There is a 0.3% liquidity provider fee to swap from TokenA to ETH on the input exchange.
-There is another 0.3% liquidity provider fee to swap the remaining ETH to TokenB.
+There is a 0.3% liquidity provider fee to swap from TokenA to RBTC on the input exchange.
+There is another 0.3% liquidity provider fee to swap the remaining RBTC to TokenB.

 ```javascript
 const exchangeAFee = inputAmountA * 0.003